Understanding Beverages in Craft Beer Stores & What is a Good Craft Beer

 IBU: International bittering units.
 Although sensitivity to bitterness will vary from person to person, this is an objective measure of the bitterness of a beer.
 This number is based on the amount of a natural resin (known as “alpha acids”) in the hops, how much hops are used, and when the hops are added to the beer.

-Making Craft Beer
+Making and Understanding What a Good Craft Beer Is

 Some breweries will use beer-making terminology to describe certain aspects of their beer.
 They might even use that terminology in the name of the beer itself.
 For instance, just after the hop harvest you might see a beer named “Wet-Hopped Ale.”
 Here’s what those terms mean.